VijayVignesh1/Yolov3/README.md

 # YOLOv3
-This is an implementation of YOLOv3 model trained on the Oxford Hands Dataset.
+This is an implementation of YOLOv3 model trained on the Oxford Hands Dataset. <br> <br>
 ![](images/yolov3.png)

 ## Steps to train